alissa9/MobileApps-CW2-Groupwork-/README.md

-# MobileApps-CW2-Groupwork-
+# MobileApps-CW2-Groupwork

 To run it
-install node modules (npm install)
+1-npm install
+2-npm start